Happy New Financial Year. 2020

-Every year about this time, the Australian Taxation Office (ATO) announces it's hotspots for the year ahead.
-These are the areas it will be concentrating its audit firepower on.
-Essentially, the ATO will be looking at two main areas; work-related expenses and claims made by investment property owners.
+Every year about this time, the Australian Taxation Office (ATO) announces it's hotspot for the year ahead.
+Essentially, the ATO will again be focussing on Work-related expenses.

 You must have spent the money yourself and weren't reimbursed,

-it must directly relate to earning your income,
+The expense must be directly related to earning your income,

-The other main focus this year is on claims in relation to investment properties and holiday homes.
+Another area of focus for the ATO is on claims in relation to investment properties and holiday homes.
 The ATO will focus on:

 Excessive interest expense claims.

-Incorrectly claiming deductions for legal expenses, such as legal costs associated with buying and selling a property.
+Incorrectly claiming deductions for capital expenses, such as such as legal costs associated with buying and selling a property and property improvements

 Holiday homes that are not genuinely available for rent.
 Rental property owners should only claim for the periods the property is rented out or is genuinely available for rent.
 Periods of personal use can’t be claimed.